Do you know what “cash value” is?

 Life insurance’s primary purpose is to provide a death benefit when the insured person passes.
 But some types of insurance build cash value as premiums get paid.
 And this cash value can grow over time.

-You can borrow from your cash value for any purpose, like paying college tuition or covering an emergency expense.
-Of course, there are consequences, as borrowing against cash value increases the chances that the policy will lapse, reduces the cash value and death benefit, and may result in a tax bill if the policy terminates before the death of the insured.
+Of course, there are consequences, as borrowing against life insurance cash value increases the chances that the policy will lapse, reduces the cash value and death benefit, and may result in a tax bill if the policy terminates before the death of the insured.

 Learn more about life insurance...